SleepyBag/leetcode-racket/README.md

 # leetcode-racket
-I want to solve leetcode problems by racket.
+I will solve leetcode problems by racket.